lxin/quic/README.md

   it is in connecting/handshaking state.
 - The kernel part for the rest of QUIC protocol is in [net/quic/](https://github.com/lxin/quic/tree/main/net/quic).

-### up-call netlink to pass QUIC sockfd to NFS (TBD)
+### Kernel Use like NFS and SMB over QUIC
-- Pass the sockfd to Kernel via [handshake netlink](https://docs.kernel.org/networking/tls-handshake.html) for NFS use.
+- Send handshake request in kernel via [handshake netlink](https://docs.kernel.org/networking/tls-handshake.html) to Userspace.
-- May integrate the handshake code into [ktls-utils](https://github.com/oracle/ktls-utils) for this.
+- Integrate QUIC handshake in [ktls-utils](https://github.com/lxin/ktls-utils) for this.

 ## Implementation